JDBDT/jdbdt/src/site/markdown/Tutorial.md

 - ... plus, finally, the [data set](DataSets.html) for the initial contents of the database.
 The strategy in this case is to use a [data set builder](DataSets.html#Creation.Builder).
 We populate the database with 1 `ADMIN` user, 3 `REGULAR` users, and 2 `GUEST` users.
-The data set builder facilities allow for a succinct definition of the data.
+The data set builder facilities allow for a succinct definition of the data, which is as follows:

     // Define data set for populating the database theInitialData
       =  builder(theTable)
         .sequence("ID", 0)
+        .value("LOGIN", "root")
         .sequence("PASSWORD", i -> "pass" + i)
-        .value("LOGIN", "root")
-        .value("NAME", "Root user")
+        .nullValue("NAME")
         .value("CREATED", FIXED_DATE)
         .value("ROLE", ADMIN)
         .generate(1)